 There’s no magic formula for winning over venture capitalist or business angel, but we do have one for losing them.
 The secret is to craft an investor-repellent pitch deck.
 Your pitch deck, a short presentation introducing your company, serves as investors’ first glimpse into your business.
 Scare away investors at this stage, and you’re sure to never hear from them again.

 Need help?
-Here are ten tips to craft a terrifying pitch deck.
+Here are ten tips to scare away investors before they meet you.

 #1 Use as much industry jargon as possible